keijiro/FFmpegOut/README.md

 - Some codecs don't support arbitrary resolutions and cause errors when capturing the game view in free aspect mode.
 It's recommended to use the Set Resolution properties in such a case.
-- MP4/H.264 is the most preferable option because the FFmpeg H.264 encoder is highly optimized and has a great quality/bandwidth balance compared to other codecs.
-Use it when there is no specific reason to choose other codecs.

 Using This Repository
 ---------------------